presnick/surveyequivalence/README.md

 The running example dataset has 1000 items.
 It takes a while to run it with 500 bootstrap item samples.
-If you're just trying to verify that your installation is good, you may want to run it on a smaller set of items with fewer bootstrap item samples, as shown below.
+If you're just trying to verify that your installation is good, you may want to run it on a smaller set of items with fewer bootstrap item samples.

 .. code-block:: console